Enhanced Capabilities and Deeper OS Integration

 - Emerging Markets: In regions with limited internet connectivity and lower-spec devices, the lightweight nature and offline capabilities of PWAs are particularly valuable.

 - Vertical Industries: Sectors like retail, travel, and media are already leveraging PWAs.
-Expect to see more specialized PWAs in education, healthcare (where secure and accessible information is key, like in understanding Zero Trust Architecture), and finance.
+Expect to see more specialized PWAs in education, healthcare, and finance.

 Synergy with Other Technologies